-- 1. Click Profiles > IDS > Unauthorized Devices in the Alcatel-Lucent Navigation pane. - 2.
-Click the Add button to create a new Unauthorized Devices profile, or click the pencil icon next to an existing profile to edit.
-The Details page appears.
-Complete the settings as described in Table 34:
+- 1. Select Profiles > IDS > Unauthorized Devices in the Alcatel-Lucent Navigation pane. - 2.
+Select the Add button to create a new Unauthorized Devices profile, or click the pencil icon next to an existing profile to edit.
+Complete the settings as described in Table 37:

-Table 34 Alcatel-Lucent Configuration > Profiles > IDS > Unauthorized Devices Profile Settings
+Table 37 Profiles > IDS > Unauthorized Devices Profile Settings